dbw7/m3-one-click-demo/readmes/rke2-workload-cluster.README.md

 This is a step by step guide on deploying RKE2 workload clusters on the SUSE Metal<sup>3</sup> Demo environment

 ### Pre-requisites
-A fully function Metal<sup>3</sup> deployment and at least 2 virtual bare metal hosts
+- A fully functioning Metal<sup>3</sup> deployment
+- At least 2 virtual bare metal hosts

 ## Deploying the Workload Cluster